 We outsource our manufacturing to third-party manufacturers and negotiate product pricing on a quarterly basis.
 Our third-party manufacturers are responsible for funding the capital expenses incurred in connection with the manufacture of our products, except with regard to end-of-line testing equipment and the automated assembly lines for our power optimizers, as further described below (which resulted in capital expenditures of \$5.2 million, \$1.4 million and \$13.6 million for fiscal 2016 for the six months ended December 31, 2016 and fiscal 2017, respectively).
 We expect to continue this funding arrangement in the future, with respect to any expansions to such existing lines.
 We also procure strategic and critical components from various approved vendors on behalf of our contract manufacturers.
 At times, higher than anticipated demand has exceeded the production capacities of these manufacturers.
-In 2014 and early 2015, for example, such production shortfalls, as well as shortages in the supply of certain raw materials, required us to use air freight, rather than less expensive ocean freight, to deliver the majority of our products.
+In 2014 and early 2015, for example, such products.
 The expansion of current manufacturing sites by our contract manufacturers allowed us to reduce these expenses in fiscal 2015 as well as to build sufficient inventory to continue our growth without the need to ship substantial amounts of products by air.
 In 2016, we managed to continuously increase the efficiency of our supply chain, reduce our reliance on air freight to a minimum and use ocean freight for the majority of our shipments.